najeebaarshad/ShopEase_E-commerce_Website/README.md

 # 🛍️ ShopEase — E-commerce Website

-**ShopEase** is a static, front-end **E-commerce website** project built using **HTML, CSS**, and basic client-side functionality.
-It showcases a simple online shopping interface where users can view products, add items to a cart, and navigate through typical pages of an e-commerce platfor.
+**ShopEase** is a static, front-end **E-commerce website** project built using **HTML, CSS**, and basic client side functionality.
+It showcases a simple online shopping interface where users can view products, add items to a cart, and navigate through typical pages of an e-commerce platform.

 ---